History of the Jews in Canada: World War II (1939–1945)

 About 17,000 Jewish Canadians served in the Canadian Armed Forces during World War II.
 Major Ben Dunkelman of the Queen's Own Rifles regiment was a soldier in the campaigns of 1944–45 in northwest Europe, highly decorated for his courage and ability under fire.
-In 1943, Saidye Rosner Bronfman of Montreal, the wife of the whiskey tycoon Samuel Bronfman was appointed MBE (Member of the Order of the British Empire) for her work on the home front.
+In 1943, Saidye Rosner Bronfman of Montreal, the wife of the whiskey tycoon Samuel Bronfman, was appointed MBE (Member of the Order of the British Empire) for her work on the home front.
 Saidye Bronfram had organized 7, 000 women in Montreal to make packages for Canadian soldiers serving overseas, for which she was recognized by King George VI.
+Most Jewish Canadian who joined the Armed Forces at this time became members of the Royal Canadian Air Force.

 In 1939, Canada turned away the MS St. Louis with 908 Jewish refugees aboard.
-It went back to Europe where 254 of them died in concentration camps.
+It went back to Europe, where 254 of them died in concentration camps.
 And overall, Canada only accepted 5,000 Jewish refugees during the 1930s and 1940s in a climate of widespread anti-Semitism.
 A most striking display of antisemitism occurred with the 1944 Quebec election.
 The leader of the Union Nationale, Maurice Duplessis appealed to anti-Semitic prejudices in Quebec in a violently anti-Semitic speech by claiming that the Dominion government of William Lyon Mackenzie King together with Liberal Premier Adélard Godbout of Quebec had secretly made an agreement with the "International Zionist Brotherhood" to settle 100,000 Jewish refugees left homeless by the Holocaust in Quebec after the war in exchange for the "International Zionist Brotherhood" promising to fund both the federal and provincial Liberal parties.
 By contrast, Duplessis claimed that he would never take any money from the Jews, and if he were elected Premier, he would stop this alleged plan to bring Jewish refugees to Quebec.
-Though Duplessis' claims about the alleged plan to settle 100,000 Jewish refugees in Quebec was entirely false, his story was widely believed in Quebec, and ensured he won the election.
+Though Duplessis' claims about the alleged plan to settle 100,000 Jewish refugees in Quebec were entirely false, his story was widely believed in Quebec, and ensured he won the election.

-In 1945, several organizations merged to form the left-wing United Jewish Peoples' Order which was one of the largest Jewish fraternal organizations in Canada for a number of years.
+In 1945, several organizations merged to form the left-wing United Jewish Peoples' Order, which was one of the largest Jewish fraternal organizations in Canada for a number of years.

 As in the United States, the community's response to news of the Holocaust was muted for decades.
-Bialystok (2000) wrote that in the 1950s the community was "virtually devoid" of discussion.
+Bialystok (2000) wrote that in the 1950s, the community was "virtually devoid" of discussion.
 Although one in seven Canadian Jews were survivors or their children, most "did not want to know what happened, and few survivors had the courage to tell them".
 He argued that the main obstacle to discussion was "an inability to comprehend the event".
 Awareness emerged in the 1960s, as the community realized that antisemitism remained.